earthstar-project/earthstar/README.md

 # Keywing

-# A distributed, syncable key-value store
+Status: early alpha

-It's Legos for building distributed apps.
+## A distributed, syncable key-value store

-It's like leveldb but it syncs!
+It's like leveldb but it syncs.

 It's like Couchdb but with signatures and encryption, so untrusted nodes can help move data around without tampering.